coreos/butane/docs/configuration-v1_2.md

 ---
 layout: default
-title: Config Spec v1.2.0-experimental
+title: Config Spec v1.2.0
 parent: Configuration specifications
-nav_order: 3
+nav_order: 1
 ---

-# Configuration Specification v1.2.0-experimental
+# Configuration Specification v1.2.0

-**Note: This configuration is experimental and has not been stabilized.
-It is subject to change without warning or announcement.**

 The Fedora CoreOS configuration is a YAML document conforming to the following specification, with **_italicized_** entries being optional:

 * **variant** (string): used to differentiate configs for different operating systems.
 Must be `fcos` for FCCT.
 * **version** (string): the semantic version of the spec for this document.
-This document is for version `1.2.0-experimental` and generates Ignition configs with version `3.2.0-experimental`.
+This document is for version `1.2.0` and generates Ignition configs with version `3.2.0`.
 * **ignition** (object): metadata about the configuration itself.
   * **_config_** (objects): options related to the configuration.
     * **_merge_** (list of objects): a list of the configs to be merged to the current config.